blumixid/docs/admin/orgs_spaces.md

 When you create an organization, the organization name must be unique in {{site.data.keyword.Bluemix_notm}}.
 If the organization name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, then you must specify a new name.
 After you create the organization, you will be automatically assigned the *Organization Manager* permission, which enables you to edit the organization name, add team members, and create or delete spaces in the organization.

-You must contact [{{site.data.keyword.Bluemix_notm}} Support](http://ibm.biz/bluemixsupport){: new_window} to delete an organization.
+You must open a support ticket from the [{{site.data.keyword.Bluemix_notm}} Support Ticketing System](http://chinabluemix.itsm.unisysedge.cn/){: new_window} to delete an organization.
 When you request for the support team to delete an organization, all the spaces, applications, and services within the organization are deleted.

 The following [user roles](users_roles.html#userrolesinfo) can be assigned to team members in an organization: